I am interested in plasma physics. To which department should I apply?

 Transfer of schools could introduce a delay in receiving your Ph.D.
 You will still be required to take, after at least one year of residence at Princeton, the General Examinations in our Department.
 After that, your thesis will probably take at least another two years.

-Do you offer a Master's Degree program?
+Do you offer a terminal Master's Degree program?

 No. A Master of Arts degree can be awarded as an incidental degree upon passing the General Examination.